jeromedalbert/python-challenge-in-ruby/README.md

 # Python Challenge in Ruby

-I decided to do the http://www.pythonchallenge.com in Ruby, to get more acquainted with this language.
+Back in the day when I was learning Ruby, I decided to do the http://www.pythonchallenge.com (in Ruby) to get more acquainted with this language.
+The quality of the code written back then was not great, but I keep this repository available for other people who might be doing the same challenge.

 Each folder represents a level.
-Some files may contain personal comments reflecting my Ruby discoveries.

 ## Usage